COSC-499-W2023/year-long-project-team-21/docs/weekly logs/personal log/Gerren_Report.md

 # Gerren Hunter Personal Weekly Log

-10/02 to 10/08
+10/08 to 10/15

 Username: CookiedOutMonster

 ## My Features For This Week

 - Scheduled and led meetings
-- Created and documented tasks
-- Gave Nicholas feedback on the figma design.
+- Worked on the development enviornment

 ## Completed Features For This Week

 - Scheduled and led meetings
-- Created and documented tasks
+- Dockerized a postgre and django backend.
-- Gave Nicholas feedback on the figma design.
+- Documented how to get it running.

 ## Types of Tasks Worked On